laughlin/factual-csharp-driver/README.md

 ## Nuget

-In the package manager console window: <tt>Install-Package FactualDriver</tt>, or right click on your project and click manage packages, search for factual and install.
+In the package manager console window: <tt>Install-Package FactualDriver</tt>, or right click on your project, click manage packages, search for factual and install.

 ## Non Nuget

-Either clone the github [repo](https://github.com/Factual/factual-csharp-driver), or [download as a zip or tar] (https://github.com/Factual/factual-csharp-driver/downloads)
+You can either clone the github [repository](https://github.com/Factual/factual-csharp-driver), or [download as a zip or tar] (https://github.com/Factual/factual-csharp-driver/downloads) and then build.

 # Basic Design